gammapy/gammapy/docs/modeling/index.rst

 `gammapy.modeling` contains all the functionality related to modeling and fitting data.
 This includes spectral, spatial and temporal model classes, as well as the fit and parameter API.
-A list of available model can be found further down this page.
+An overview of all the available models can be found in the :ref:`model-gallery`.
 In general the models are grouped into the following categories:

 - `~gammapy.modeling.models.SpectralModel`: models to describe spectral shapes of sources